Morgan Corinthos: Casting

 Upon the character's onscreen birth, the role of Morgan was portrayed by twins, Isador Talamo and Adonios Talamo.
 Jordan and Dylan Cline then appeared in the role from 2004 to 2005.
 George Juarez stepped into the role in late 2005.
 Juarez last appeared as Morgan in April 2009.
-On May 12, 2009, Aaron Refvem made his first appearance as Morgan, on a recurring basis.
+On May 12, 2009, Aaron Refvem made his first appearance as Morgan, regularly.
 In the spring of 2010, Refvem reported that he had landed a role in a prime time series, but said that he didn't expect it to interfere in his work schedule for GH.
-A day later, ABC released a statement which confirmed that Refvem had been replaced due to a scheduling conflict.
+A day later, ABC released a statement that confirmed that Refvem had been replaced due to a scheduling conflict.
 Refvem departed from the series on May 4, 2010 leaving for a role in the pilot of This Little Piggy.

 Aaron Sanders took over and first appeared on April 14, 2010.
 Sanders made his last appearance on July 21, 2011.
 In July 2012, Refvem revealed confirmed on Twitter the possibility of his return to the role of Morgan.
 Though the series never commented on Refvem's statement, head writer, Ron Carlivati hinted at the possibility.
 In December 2012, the series released a casting call for a white male, between the ages of 14 and 17.
 There was speculation that the character was a recast for the role of Morgan.
 In March 2013, it was reported that Drew Osborne had filmed scenes with Maurice Benard; Osborne's striking resemblance to Chad Duell led to speculation that he could be Morgan or a recast of Duell's character, Michael.
 Later, message board posters began reporting that Craig had been cast in the role of Morgan despite no official confirmation from ABC.
 On April 17, 2013, after months of speculation from fans, a rep from the show confirmed the news that Bryan Craig had been cast in the role of Morgan.
 Craig began filming his first scenes on April 15.
 Though no official airdate was announced, Craig's first appearance was slated for May 2013 on a contractual basis.
 Craig later revealed to Soap Opera Digest that he was hesitant to do a soap.
 However, the role of Morgan changed his mind about daytime.
 However, it was his parents who convinced him to sign a three-year contract.
 On the set of General Hospital, Craig met his real-life girlfriend, Kelly Thiebaud, who portrays Britt Westbourne.

 In September 2016, it was revealed that Craig would be departing from the show, last appearing on October 31, 2016.

 In January 2018, Craig made a guest appearance on the January 17 episode focused on Ava's surgery.
+In June 2024, it was announced Craig would reprise the role for one-episode, which aired on August 6 of the same year.